WorkUp

 User empathy is foundational.

 - Spending time with real users, hearing their frustrations, and observing their interactions with the website firsthand shaped every major decision.
-User interviews revealed friction points that would have been invisible otherwise, reminding me that successful solutions start with listening.

 Sometimes the answer is simplicity.

 - Simplifying the user flow made a bigger difference than any flashy features designs.
-When users aren't overwhelmed by options or dense text, they can more easily focus on what matters.